 A Smile: Your U-Shaped Bridge leads to an attitude of gratitude

-A smile speaks every language, transcends any hardship, changes the energy in a room, and the depth of a mood.
+A smile speaks every language.
+It transcends any hardship, changes the energy in a room, and the depth of a mood.
 A smile has power to create or change any reality.
 A smile allows us to give thanks no matter what, and develop an attitude of gratitude that can allow us to hold and withstand any load.
 If we can find a way by ourselves or with the help of another to put a smile on our face, we can prevail with a “YES”!
 We can cross any crevice.
 We have a U-Shaped bridge to anywhere.

 Hope: Your “Pillar, Whoopy, Lovey, favorite blanket or stuffed animal” that is by your side no matter what happens